 Contact us and file a lost dog report as soon as you lose your dog.
 525-3647

-Visit us immediately to search our lost wards for your dog, and keep check back every day until you find your dog.
+Visit us immediately to search our lost wards for your dog, and keep checking back every day until you find your dog.
 More tips on finding your lost dog.

 We are very proud of our modern new facility on Tamarack Boulevard which opened in October, 2011.
 The Franklin County Dog Shelter & Adoption Center provides a safe, healthy environment for the dogs, visitors, volunteers and employees.
 The shelter is a green, environmentally-friendly building which utilizes solar panels, natural sunlight, and an energy efficient design.
 Specialized air filtration and cleaning systems help keep the dogs healthy by preventing the spread of diseases, and the innovative "real life" rooms provide a comfortable home-like living environment for the dogs in residence.